 Posada Amazonas Excursions We Loved

-One of things that we loved about Posada Amazonas was the large number and variety of excursions that are available.
+One of the things that we loved about Posada Amazonas was the large number and variety of excursions that are available.
 You could stay at this lodge for a week and never run out of something new to experience, which I think is pretty cool.

 They do a really nice job of getting their guests really in touch with the whole spectrum of a visit into the Amazon Rainforest.

-You can visit a parrot clay lick.
+You can also visit a parrot clay lick.
 When you’ve had your fill of that, the cultural options will easily fill the remainder of your time.

 Being able to learn more about the Ese Eja people and culture was very enriching to our visit.
 It’s not just a forest, it’s home for them and being able to share it through them is one of the greatest gifts of travel.